2020 Judges Panel

 A graduate of Princeton University and the University of Southern California School of Medicine, Dr. Schibanoff completed a residency and chief residency in Internal Medicine and research fellowship in Pulmonary Disease at the University of California San Diego School of Medicine.

-Before joining AcademyHealth, Dr. Simpson was Director of the Child Policy Research Center at Cincinnati Children's Hospital Medical Center and professor of pediatrics in the Department of Pediatrics, University of Cincinnati.
+Before joining AcademyHealth, Dr. Simpson spent eight years as a professor of pediatrics, first as an Endowed Chair in Child Health Policy at the University of South Florida and then as the Director of the Child Policy Research Center at Cincinnati Children's Hospital Medical Center and the University of Cincinnati.
 She served as the Deputy Director of the Agency for Healthcare Research and Quality from 1996 to 2002.
-Dr. Simpson serves on the Robert Wood Johnson Clinical Scholars Program and Health Policy Scholars Program National Advisory Councils, and the Editorial boards for the Journal of Comparative Effectiveness Research and Frontiers in Public Health Systems and Services Research.
-In October 2013, Dr. Simpson was elected to the Institute of Medicine.
+Dr. Simpson serves on the Robert Wood Johnson Health Policy Scholars Program National Advisory Council, the Board of Directors of the Institute for Accountable Care and the National Health Council and the Editorial boards for the Journal of Comparative Effectiveness Research and Healthcare: The Journal of Delivery Science and Innovation.
+In October 2013, Dr. Simpson was elected to the National Academy of Medicine (formerly the Institute of Medicine).

 Dr. Simpson earned her undergraduate and medical degrees at Trinity College (Dublin, Ireland), a master’s in public health at the University of Hawaii, and completed a post-doctoral fellowship in health services research and health policy at the University of California, San Francisco.
 She was awarded an honorary Doctor of Science degree by the Georgetown University School of Nursing and Health Studies in 2013.

-Dr. Simpson's areas of expertise include translating research into policy; quality and safety of health care; health and health care disparities; childhood obesity; and science policy.
+Dr. Simpson's areas of expertise include translating research into policy; quality and safety of health care; health and health care disparities; childhood obesity; and child health services.

 Professor of Clinical Medicine at the University of California at San Francisco